HBCU IN TEXAS

 Located in Terrell, Texas, Southwestern Christian College was founded in 1948 and is one of the best private Historically Black Colleges and Universities in Texas.
 The college offers associate’s and bachelor’s degrees that primarily aim to prepare students for full-time ministry.

-Despite being one of the “younger” schools on this list, an annual enrollment of about 400 students makes their home at Southwestern Christian College every year.
-Perhaps the college’s most popular degree program is their Bachelor of Science in Religious Studies, a degree that prepares students for various careers working in the church.
+It is one of the “younger” schools on this list, with an annual enrollment of about 88 students.
+While small, the school has popular degree programs, such as their Bachelor of Science in Religious Studies, a degree that prepares students for various careers working in the church.

 The college also prides itself on having a thriving acapella chorus and several athletics teams for students to enrich their on-campus lives.
 If you have been hunting for a tight-knit, small school environment that will prepare you for a religious career upon graduation, look no further than Southwestern Christian College.